stevepurdie/saap-docs/content/for-developers/helm.md

 Technically Helm can be used as only a templating engine by stopping the deployment process in the manifest level.
 It is perfectly possible to use Helm only to create plain Kubernetes manifests and then install them on the cluster using the standard methods (such as kubectl).
 But then you miss all the advantages of Helm (especially the application registry aspect).

-At the time of writing Helm is the only package manager for Kubernetes, so if you want a way to group your manifests and a registry of your running applications, there are no off-the-shelf alternative apart from Helm.
+At the time of writing Helm is the only package manager for Kubernetes, so if you want a way to group your manifests and a registry of your running applications, there are no off-the-shelf alternatives apart from Helm.

 Here is a table that highlights the comparison: